theohbrothers/PSModulePublisher/README.md

 #### Test files (Optional)

-The project optionally runs an entrypoint test script at the location `/tests/test.ps1`.
+The project optionally runs an entrypoint test script at the location `tests/test.ps1`.
 You can add the module's main tests' steps in this file for tests to be run.

+### CI settings

+Configure your project with the following CI settings.

 #### Secrets